lab1092/blender-manual_ja/manual/game_engine/world.rst

 These two color settings allow you to set some general lighting effects for your game.

 Horizon Color
-   The RGB color at the horizon ; i.e. the color and intensity of any areas in the scene which are not filled explicitly.
+   The RGB color at the horizon;
+   i.e. the color and intensity of any areas in the scene which are not filled explicitly.
 Ambient Color
-   Ambient light mimics an overall background illumination obtained from diffusing surfaces (see :doc:`Ambient Light </lighting>`, :doc:`Exposure </render/post_process/cm_and_exposure>` and :doc:`Ambient Occlusion </lighting/ambient_occlusion>`).
+   Ambient light mimics an overall background illumination obtained from diffusing surfaces (see :doc:`Ambient Light </render/blender_render/lighting>`, :doc:`Exposure </render/post_process/cm_and_exposure>` and :doc:`Ambient Occlusion </render/blender_render/lighting/ambient_occlusion>`).
    Its general color and intensity are set by these controls.